-• Partnership with the National Gallery, London in relation to Sir Hugh Lane Bequest paintings.

-- Exhibition by Mark Dion, Our Plundered Planet, 4 April 1 September 2019 - Involved loan of artworks for the exhibition from The Liebelt Collection-Hamburg, Galerie Nagel Draxler-Cologne, IN SITU-Fabienne Lecrec-Paris and Tanya Bonakdar Gallery-New York. - This exhibition then travelled to Denmarks Esberg Museum. - As part of the Kennedy Browne Exhibition education programme, there was a film screening of Order of Magnitude by artist Ben Grosser (USA) with Q&A. Grosser's film focused on Mark Zuckerburg, revealing his primary topics of focus, as tech CEO for Facebook. - Hugh Lane Gallery is a member of the Global Cultural District Network - Director of Hugh Lane Gallery presented a paper on Museum Culture and Irish Arts Practice, at the Unfold Art Xchange in Bahrain, in March 2019. - Overseas loans from the Hugh Lane Gallery collection in 2019 to: - Manchester City Art Gallery - o Musée d'Orsay, Paris - ${\odot}$ Centre Pompidou, Paris
+- Partnership with the National Gallery, London in relation to Sir Hugh Lane Bequest paintings. - Exhibition by Mark Dion, Our Plundered Planet, 4 April 1 September 2019 - Involved loan of artworks for the exhibition from The Liebelt Collection-Hamburg, Galerie Nagel Draxler-Cologne, IN SITU-Fabienne Lecrec-Paris and Tanya Bonakdar Gallery-New York. - This exhibition then travelled to Denmarks Esberg Museum. - As part of the Kennedy Browne Exhibition education programme, there was a film screening of Order of Magnitude by artist Ben Grosser (USA) with Q&A. Grosser's film focused on Mark Zuckerburg, revealing his primary topics of focus, as tech CEO for Facebook. - Hugh Lane Gallery is a member of the Global Cultural District Network - Director of Hugh Lane Gallery presented a paper on Museum Culture and Irish Arts Practice, at the Unfold Art Xchange in Bahrain, in March 2019. - Overseas loans from the Hugh Lane Gallery collection in 2019 to: - o Manchester City Art Gallery - o Musée d'Orsay, Paris - o Centre Pompidou, Paris

-Objective g new places through quality urban design.
-Progress Re-energise the North and The Council has set up an Active Land Management Unit to engage South Georgian cores of the City with owner/occupiers on an integrated basis.
-The South Georgian , through the introduction of new Townhouse Re-use Guideline Document issued in May 2019 and adaptable uses, which are sympathetic to the character of the area Continue the expansion of the Poolbeg West Planning Scheme now approved, including first phase city centre area eastwards to the infrastructure.
-Grangegorman Campus expanding in accordance with Docklands, and westwards SDZ Scheme through the arc from Grangegorman to the Heuston Quarter Strengthen the radial streets of The Living City Initiative, a tax incentive scheme to promote upper flo the city by new uses of upper living continues to be implemented. floors, and infill development Extend the successful "Urban This objective is promoted through the Development Plan (Local Area Village" model to create similar Plans (LAP's) and thriving centres in the new Strategic Development and Regeneration Area developing areas of the city (SDRA's)).
-Example of urban village renewal include Clongriffin, Cherry Orchard, Finglas and Ballymun.
+Goal 2 To achieve the right balance between nurturing the City's unique natural and built heritage and creating new places through quality urban design.
+Objective Progress Re-energise the North and The Council has set up an Active Land Management Unit to engage South Georgian cores of the City with owner/occupiers on an integrated basis.
+The South Georgian , through the introduction of new Townhouse Re-use Guideline Document issued in May 2019 and adaptable uses, which are sympathetic to the character of the area Continue the expansion of the Poolbeg West Planning Scheme now approved, including first phase • city centre area eastwards to the infrastructure.
+Grangegorman Campus expanding in accordance with Docklands, and westwards SDZ Scheme through the arc from Grangegorman to the Heuston Quarter Strengthen the radial streets of The Living City Initiative, a tax incentive scheme to promote upper floor the city by new uses of upper living continues to be implemented. floors, and infill development Extend the successful "Urban This objective is promoted through the Development Plan (Local Area Village" model to create similar Plans (LAP's) and thriving centres in the new Strategic Development and Regeneration Area developing areas of the city (SDRA's)).
+Example of urban village renewal include Clongriffin, developing areas of the sity Cherry Orchard, Finglas and Ballymun.
 Create a more fine tuned The DHPLG Guidelines are being implemented by Development response to building height in Management.
 A review of Height in the North Lotts and Grand Canal relation to context and place Dock has been carried out and is with An Bord Pleanála.
 Building making for the city Height policy will be considered in the forthcoming Review of the City Development Plan 2022 - 2028 Promote the re-use of empty or The Council has set up an Active Land Management Unit to engage under-used ground or upper with owner/occupier on an integrated basis.
-The South Georgian floor space in the existing Townhouse Re-use Guidance Document issued in May 2019. building stock by ensuring that issues relating to planning; fire The Living City Initiative, a tax incentive scheme to promote upper flo safety; disabled access; living continues to be implemented. heritage; conservation; commercial rates and environmental health are communicated in an integrated manner
+The South Georgian floor space in the existing Townhouse Re-use Guidance Document issued in May 2019. building stock by ensuring that issues relating to planning; fire The Living City Initiative, a tax incentive scheme to promote upper floor safety; disabled access; living continues to be implemented. heritage; conservation; commercial rates and environmental health are communicated in an integrated manner maximum cost efficiency